On this page

 If no adjustment method is selected, a warning appears recommending you consider one.

 How many tests am I running?
 More than you might think.
 Five dependent variables with one grouping variable = five tests.
-Add post-hoc comparisons across four groups, and each variable produces six more pairwise tests.
-It adds up quickly — adjustment helps keep false positives under control.
-See multiple comparison adjustment for guidance on choosing a method.
+Add a factorial ANOVA with two factors and an interaction = three effect rows per DV.
+Add pairwise expansion across four groups = six pairs per DV.
+It adds up quickly — adjustment keeps false positives under control across the whole study.
+See multiple comparison adjustment for method guidance.

 Missing data